-A Pulitzer Prize-winning novelist, he is best known for All the Pretty Horses (1992), The Road (2006), and No Country for Old Men (2007).
-His works span the Southern Gothic, Western, and Post-apocalyptic genres.
+A Pulitzer Prize-winning novelist, he was best known for All the Pretty Horses, The Road, and No Country for Old Men, released in 2007.
+His works spanned the Southern Gothic, Western, and Post-apocalyptic genres.
+He wrote more than 10 novels throughout his career.

 He hosted a radio show in Alaska while stationed there during his service with the U.S. Air Force.
 He later attended the University of Tennessee and published two short stories in the student literary magazine.